nicole-schlosberg/Origami-Lesson/README.md

 # Origami-Lesson

 OrigamiSurvey.csv is the data downloaded from the Google Survey.
-Origami.Rmd cleans the data and begins building the shiny app
+OrigamiSurveyUpdate.csv is the data but with the frog and butterfly columns updated Origami.Rmd cleans the data and begins building the shiny app

 # Codebook